 Just a quick recommendation for those of you who are interested in mapping and urban spaces!
-There will also be an article on participatory mapping soon.
+These related articles might also interest you:

 TRIALOG’s annual meeting 2017 “Mapping: Space and Action”

 Friday, 1 December 2017, 9:00-18:00hs